jaswu51/jaswu51.github.io/_pages/about.md

 I obtained my bachelor of Information Management and Information Systems; and a second bachelor of Digital Art Design from Tsinghua University.

-I further pursued Erasmus joint master's degree in Big Data Management and Analysis from Université Libre de Bruxelles, Universitat Politècnica de Catalunya and (primarily) Université Paris-Saclay.
+I further pursued Erasmus joint master's degree in Big Data Management and Analysis from Université Libre de Bruxelles, Universitat Politècnica de Catalunya, and (primarily) Université Paris-Saclay under Erasmus Mundus full scholarship, and graduated with honors (grades: A+).

 👨‍💻 **Research experience**